The LNG seesaw is out of whack

 That’s a pretty horrible situation for LNG.
 There are no political sweet deals available anymore.
 Or not enough of them.

-That was when a country decided it wants gas and will pay for it.
-That was at a time when there was no short term market to speak of.
+That was when a country decided it wanted gas and would pay for it.
+That was at a time when there was no short-term market to speak of.
 No competition to speak of.
 Today, LNG gets gamed and the players in the LNG world have only themselves to blame.

 But LNG also is not a monolith.
 It’s hard to blame today’s industry for what happened in the past.
-You cannot blame a manager to use whatever lever at his disposal to get his project going.
+You cannot blame a manager for using whatever lever at his disposal to get his project going.
 And if there is a new shiny market potential on the horizon that will help him get FID, he would be a fool not to use it.

 Leaves the question for today’s managers.
 How about now?
 Is anything that seems to bling really gold?